Skip to main content

 Inhalers work very quickly and are good for satisfying cravings.
 Each cartridge has enough nicotine for around 400 puffs.

-When you feel ready, reduce the number of cartridges you use so that you can eventually stop using them.
+You can use the inhaler for up to 12 weeks.
+Between weeks 10 and 12 you can reduce the number of cartridges you use so you can eventually stop using them.

 If you’re finding it hard to stop using your nicotine inhaler, talk to your stop smoking advisor, pharmacist or GP for advice.